Lasithih/LIHAlert/README.md

 # LIHAlert
-LIHAlert privides animated banners for iOS which is written using the apple's newest programming language Swift 2.0.
+LIHAlert provides animated banners for iOS which is written using the apple's newest programming language Swift 2.0.

-### Requiremints
+### Requirements
 Xcode 7+

 ### Alert Types